diegomarron/ElasticSwapRandomForest/README.md

 # ElasticSwapRandomForest
 The Resource-aware Elastic Swap Random Forest for Evolving Data Streams (ESRF) algorithm reduces the number of trees in the Random Forest up to one third on average while providing the same accruacy.

+This repository contains two orthogonal components:
++ **Swap component**: splits learners into two sets based on their accuracy
++ **Elastic component**: dynamically increases/decreases the number of learners in the ensemble

 ## Citing Elastic Swap Random Forest